-HOW TO DO IT: Assume a half kneeling position with hips perpendicular to a cable machine, with the inside knee down.
-Hold a cable handle with both hands in front of your body, directly in front of your chest from a cable set at mid-chest height.
+HOW TO DO IT: Assume a half-kneeling position with hips perpendicular to a cable machine, with the inside knee down.
+Hold a cable handle with both hands in front of your body, directly in front of your chest from a cable set at midchest height.

 Squeeze your glute on the down leg, keeping the arms fully extended, actively resisting the movement from the pulley.
 Perform two sets of 30 seconds, holding steady for the entire duration.
 Switch positions, repeat on the opposite side and repeat twice.

-Tone Rather Than Grow Your Stomach
+Tone If Your Stomach Sticks Out

-If you want abs that are strong and toned but not blocky, focus on a fat loss diet and improving total body strength.
+If you want abs that are strong and toned but not blocky, focus on a fat-loss diet and improving total body strength.

 When you strength train other muscles, use compound exercises that stimulate your entire body like squats, deadlifts, rows and overhead presses to build balanced strength, promote lean muscle growth and fat loss.